-As you probably already know, M Prep is popular for their MCAT Question of the Day which sends an MCAT question right to your email inbox.
+M Prep is popular for their MCAT Question of the Day service, which sends an MCAT question right to your email inbox.
 Today, Alex answers the three most common questions that he receives about the MCAT.

 How long should I spend studying for the MCAT?

-The general rule of thumb is not to study for less than 8 weeks.
+The rule of thumb is to study for the MCAT for at least 8 weeks:

 - The exam is about critical thinking and application.

-- MCAT is written to be relevant from all sources of backgrounds.
-It is the great equalizer of GPA, academic, and non-academic factors.
+- The MCAT is written to be the great equalizer of GPA, academic, and non-academic factors.

-- The difficulty is in the critical thinking rather than content knowledge.
+- The difficulty is in critical thinking rather than content knowledge.

-- Have a strong background in biology (although not a requirement).
-Take advanced courses in biology such as genetics, microbiology, cell biology.
+- Take advanced courses in biology such as genetics, cell biology, and microbiology.

-- If you work full-time or you’re really busy that you only get to study 10-15 hours a week, then it should take a longer period of time.
+- If you work full-time or you’re really busy and you only get to study 10-15 hours a week, then it will likely take a longer period of time.

-- Check out the AAMC website and take the free practice MCAT exam and get a sense for yourself where you’re sitting at this time.
+- Start with an MCAT diagnostic exam, and get a sense for yourself where you’re sitting at this time.

-- Studying on time or early but procrastinating
+- Starting their MCAT prep on time or early but procrastinating

 - There is no issue if you’re studying for too long, but did you study the wrong way?